AM311/Cybersecurity_Report/home.md

  8. **"Convince" a Domain Administrator to run the executable:**
  In order to make this whole system effectively work, we need to "convince" a domain administrator to run the executable: doing so, we will be able to communicate to a process (the reverse shell client) running with high-privileges (remember: all domain administrators are also local administrators), so we will be able to **steal the credentials** of the logged account.

 	![Phishing email sent to the domain administrator](https://github.com/AM311/Cybersecurity_Report/blob/main/img/email.png?raw=true)

-	To identify the target account, we run a LDAP query for listing all the domain accounts:

-impacket-GetADUsers -dc-ip 10.0.2.200 -all -ts cybersec.units.it/DomainUser:User00!

  9. dd